jmz3/jmz3/README.md

 - 👀 I’m interested in Robotics and its applications.
 - 📫 Please send direct email to me if you're interested in my projects.
-- 🤩 Look forward for collaboration on any interesting Robotics/ROS development project.
+- 🤩 Look forward to collaborating on any interesting Robotics/ROS development project.

 <!---
 jeremyzz830/jeremyzz830 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.